jimz011/homekit-infused/docs/updates.md

 Copy the following folders from the repo:
 - /hki-base/
 - /hki-user/
+- /packages/

+Now go on and read the ENTIRE documentation.
+I know it sucks, but trust me, it took me hours to recreate and simplify the docs.
+So take 10 minutes of your time for all the work I have put into this!
+You will need to read them to understand the new and improved way of creating views anyways!

 Migrate user files:
 - copy back your own templates folder (if you had one) to `/hki-user/templates/`